Tee Higgins Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Recent Performances

-- In last week's game against the Ravens, Higgins was targeted 13 times and recorded 12 catches for 194 yards (16.2 yards per reception) and scored two touchdowns.
+- In last week's matchup with the Ravens, Higgins caught 12 passes for 194 yards (16.2 yards per reception) and scored two touchdowns while being targeted 13 times.

 Higgins' Cincinnati Teammates